Ok, here we come! Azerbaijan is next one from Things You didn’t Know Series.

 8. Oil?
 Oh, oil!
 We have plenty of that!

 Ok, so now you know that Azerbaijan is very rich in gas, but it is even richer in oil.
 Now you think, some countries are just too lucky?
 Right?!
 You know Nobel brothers?
 They actually set up their Nobel Brothers Petroleum Company in Baku.
-So majority of their wealth is actually acquired in Azerbaijan.
+They acquired the majority of their wealth in Azerbaijan!Oil is omnipresent here. #oilfactsClick To Tweet

 9. Littering Issue